China's growth edges up but 2016 weakest year since 1990

-BEIJING (AP) — China’s economic growth sank to its lowest level in three decades in 2016 as Beijing braces for a trade battle with U.S. President-elect Donald Trump.
+BEIJING (AP) — China’s economic growth ticked up in the final quarter of 2016 but its full-year performance was the weakest in three decades as it heads into a potential trade battle with U.S. President-elect Donald Trump.

-Growth in the quarter ending in December ticked up to 6.8 percent over a year earlier, supported by government spending and a real estate boom, up from the previous quarter’s 6.7 percent, government data showed Friday.
-Still, for the full year, growth came in at a lackluster 6.7 percent, down from 2015’s 6.9 percent and the weakest since 1990’s 3.9 percent.
+Trump, who takes office Friday, has promised to hike duties on Chinese goods, putting pressure on industries that employ millions of workers.

-Economists said that temporary strength was unlikely to last and the economy should cool further.
+Supported by government spending and a real estate boom, the world’s second-largest economy expanded by 6.8 percent over a year earlier in the three months ending in December, up from the previous quarter’s 6.7 percent, government data showed Friday.
+Full-year growth was 6.7 percent, down from 2015’s 6.9 percent and the weakest since 1990’s 3.9 percent.

-“We expect clearer signs of a renewed slowdown to emerge during the next couple of quarters,” said Julian Evans-Pritchard of Capital Economics in a report.
+“A touch faster growth than expected, but no real change in trend,” Bill Adams of PNC Financial Services Group said in a report.

 Most Read Stories